Azizah-Giwa/TikTok-Project/README.md

 A machine learning model would greatly assist in the effort to present human moderators with videos that are most likely to be in violation of TikTok's terms of service.

-**_Note:_** The data dictionary shows that there is a column called 'claim_status'.
+**_Note:_** The data dictionary shows that there is a column called `claim_status`.
 This is a binary value that indicates whether a video is a claim or an opinion.
 This will be the target variable.
 In other words, for each video, the model should predict whether the video is a claim or an opinion.

 This is a classification task because the model is predicting a binary class.